-As part of my current academic research, I am exploring the boundaries of material process with this emerging body of work.
+As part of my current academic research, I am exploring the boundaries of colour photographic materials and processes with this emerging body of work.

-Referencing the established trope of the landscape in art history expressed through the gestures of darkroom practice and revisiting the scientific roots of the birth of photography, I am exploring this thought through playful exploration.
-The resulting outcomes evolve through a negotiation between the controlled practice of conventional photography and the intrinsic material properties of the medium.
+Interim exhibition: Referencing the established trope of the landscape in art history expressed through the gestures of darkroom practice and revisiting the scientific roots of the birth of photography, I am exploring this thought through playful exploration.
+The resulting outcomes evolve through a negotiation between the controlled practice of conventional photography and the intrinsic material properties of the medium through gesture.

 Further works within this research domain have developed to explore another gesture.
 In this series I am examining the gesture of pouring and playing with the notion of exhaustion, a characteristic which is eschewed in darkroom practice, but here becomes the subject.